Telex in The UK and Teleprinters I Remember

 Creed Teleprinter No. 7

 This teleprinter has GPO badges, which can be seen on the left-hand side of the machine and under the dialling unit to the right of the machine.
-The GPO was the main supplier of teleprinters to UK commercial enterprises.
+The GPO was the leading supplier of teleprinters to UK commercial enterprises.

 British Telecom Cheetah Teleprinter